Deokheung Daewongun: Marriage and later life

 In 1542, the grandson of Jeong In-Ji, Jeong Se-Ho's daughter, Lady of the Hadong Jeong clan (the future Hadong Budaebuin) went to his house in Dojeong Palace, Sajik-dong, Hanseong-bu and then they were married.
 Later, in March 1554, both of his house and his father in-law's house were impeached by some of Ministers, but his half younger brother, King Myeongjong defeated them.
 Deokheung and his wife had 3 sons and 1 daughter.
 He also had one concubine named Sun-Dan and with her, he had one daughter whom named Yi Hye-Ok.

 Seonjo's ascension to the throne

 During his lifetime, based on Myeongjong's Annals, he was criticized for being ignorant.
 In 1567, his third son, Yi Yeon, Prince Haseong succeeded Myeongjong who died without any royal heir as the 14th King of Joseon.
 Meanwhile, those servants who were negative about Myeongjong did not object to the success of Yi-Yeon and immediately agreed.

-In 1 November 1569 (2nd year reign of his son), he and his wife, as the biological parents of the King were given royal title from Prince Deokheung become Grand Internal Prince Deokheung and from Princess Consort Hadong become Grand Internal Princess Consort Hadong.
+In 1 November 1569 (2nd year reign of his son), he and his wife, as the biological parents of the King were given royal titles from Prince Deokheung become Grand Internal Prince Deokheung and from Princess Consort Hadong become Grand Internal Princess Consort Hadong.
 After that, the family shrine was established in Dojeong Palace and under the support from Jamjeo.

 Deokheung later died on 14 June 1559 and was buried in San 5–13, Deoksong-ri, Byeolnae-myeon, Namyangju-si, Gyeonggi Province, South Korea (Surak Mountain?).